r-raymond/nixos-mailserver/README.md

     | ---------------- | ----- | ---- | -------- | -----------------             |
     | `domain`         | 10800 | TXT  |          | `v=spf1 ip4:<server-IP> -all` |

 You can check this with `dig -t TXT <domain>` similar to the last section.
+Note that `SPF` records are set as `TXT` records since RFC1035.

 Note that it can take a while until a DNS entry is propagated.
 If you want to use multiple servers for your email handling, don't forget to add all server